-The Masterplans which have been identified in the Town & Village Plana have been strengthened through the addition of a biodiversity element where open spaces both public and private, shall consider networking of green areas to create greater space and consider the potential biological benefits and subsequent public health amenity - 'Issues pertinent to the sustainable management and conservation of Biodiversity shall be considered in all Masterplans'.
+The Masterplans which have been identified in the Cavan Town and Environs area have been strengthened through the addition of a biodiversity element where open spaces both public and private, shall consider networking of green areas to create greater space and consider the potential biological benefits and subsequent public health amenity - 'Issues pertinent to the sustainable management and conservation of Biodiversity shall be considered in all Masterplans'.
 A 10-20m buffer has been added along rivers as an 'amenity' area in Local Area Plans and in Village Plans in order to protect the river corridor (based on recommendations of Fisheries Board).
+Local Area Plans will continue to provide for adequate provision of amenity, community facilities and employment opportunities in order to reduce unsustainable travel patterns.